 The second initiative began in 1962.
 To help the growing number of state park visitors better understand and appreciate diverse natural and cultural features managed by state parks, the division launched a formal interpretive program.
 The effort began with the establishment of a state naturalist position and the hiring of seasonal naturalists at six of the larger state parks.
 Visitor interest resulted in dramatic growth in the interpretive program over the years, and it now constitutes a major factor of park guests’ experience.
-In 2007, the full-time and seasonal staff conducted more than 13,000 interpretive programs, attended by some 300,000 park visitors.
+Each year, full-time and seasonal staff and volunteers conduct more than 15,000 interpretive programs that more than 350,000 park guests attend.
 In addition to personal services, the interpretive program includes numerous visitor center and nature discovery center exhibits, signed interpretive trails and interpretive brochures.
 The parks division programming efforts have also expanded to include an award-winning, statewide environmental educational program entitled Virginia’s State Parks…Your Backyard Classrooms.

 The 1960s brought an increasing realization that the American parks and conservation movement had not kept pace with population growth and changing demographics.
 In, in the mid-1960s, the Virginia General Assembly created the Outdoor Recreation Study Commission.